 I'll be at the 2012 Polyglot Conference on May 26th, where I hope you'll join me for a live discussion.
 Bring your own experiences and questions.
 Track the talk on the Polyglot Session Suggestions site, as well as adding your own comments and links.

-1: I have heard some gripes recently that barely funded companies having their founders take home a “regular” salary of that $5K / month mark, or higher.
-I agree that that’s too high, barring special circumstances.
+2 Founder salaries: I have heard some gripes recently that barely funded companies are having their founders take home a "regular" salary of that $5K / month mark, or higher.
+I agree that that's too high, barring special circumstances.
 Your payoff from a successful startup should be a lot more than a couple of thousand per month.
 With two founders, dialing back your take home pay means you can pay another person to be full time.